 5.10.6 Potential New Requirements needed to support the use case

-[PR 5.10.6-001] The 5G system shall support mechanisms to authorize a UE to use indirect network connection to communicate with another UE via satellite access without going through the ground network.
+[PR 5.10.6-001] Subject to regulatory requirements and operator’s policy, the 5G system with satellite access shall support mechanisms to authorize a remote UE to use UE-Satellite-UE communication via a relay UE (using satellite access).

+NOTE 1: It is assumed that the 5G system with satellite access is authorized to assign spectrum resources for the communication between a remote UE and a relay UE.

-[PR 5.10.6-002] Subject to the operator’s policy, the 5G system shall support the traffic data exchanged between two UEs with different network connection paths (e.g. a direct network connection path and an indirect network connection path) to use satellite access without going through the ground network.
+[PR 5.10.6-002] Subject to regulatory requirements and operator’s policy, the 5G system with satellite access shall support service continuity for a remote UE when the UE communication path moves between a direct network connection via 5G terrestrial access network and an indirect network connection via a relay UE (using satellite access).

-Editor's Note: It’s FFS to reword the description about direct/indirect network connection.
+NOTE 2: It is assumed that the 5G terrestrial access network and the satellite access network belong to the same operator.

 5. 11 Use case on service differentiation for UEs via satellite access

 5.11.1 Description